rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 ### Running Code

-Ideally there are implementations to validate the YANG models that are being standardized.
-By definition these implementations must be done against pre-standard versions of the YANG modules.
-However, the various IETF review processes can mean that there are changes to the names of data nodes, and to the overal structure of the schema before the final RFC gets published.

-For IETF YANG modules, they can be pre-standard for a long period of time, meaning that live deployments may be based around them.

-Generally, YANG encourages only backwards-compatible changes to YANG models, but this doesn't appy to pre-release versions.
-Meaning that devices and clients have to manage these breaking changes (without the normal deprecation cycle) when moving from pre-release to published standard versions.

-### Handling Errata

-The RFC editor provides a mechansim for reporting errata against RFCs, but this mechanism cannot be usefully used to fix mistakes in YANG modules because accepting an errata would create an ambiguity to exact textual content of the YANG module for a given YANG module revision.
-Hence, valid errata are always maked as "Hold for Doc Update" waiting for a new bis version of the RFC to be published.

 This is a high-level description of what the module covers.

 Although, a copy of these modules is made available in YANG Catalog (TODO - Ref), on Github (TODO - Ref), the canonical reference for these YANG modules is the RFCs containing the YANG module.
 Other organizations (includings SDOs and Industry bodies) have moved to developing and maintaining YANG modules more directly as code assets which has allowed a more expedient development cycle.

-Within the IETF, development of YANG modules is generally deferred to the WGs responsible for protocols, which have the necessary technical knowledge to ensure that the models cover the necessary protocol functionality.
-In cases where there is no suitable WG is available, then development of the YANG models has come to the NETMOD WG, responsible for the YANG language.
-In addition, there is a team of "YANG Doctors" of YANG language experts who perform detailed reviews of YANG modules during the standardization process to ensure that YANG modules are well modelled.

 There are several advantages to the IETF process used to develop YANG modules: